Efficient Distributed MLLM Training with Cornstarch: Multimodality-Aware Parallelization

+We observe that the idea of blockwise parallel attention, which was originally designed to parallelize attention across multiple accelerators, can also be used to balance the workload across CUs in a single GPU~\cite{blockwise-neurip23}.
+We adopt it for intra-GPU workload balancing, where the attention computation of a single set of query tokens is split into multiple subblocks and scheduled in parallel.
+Figure~\ref{fig:context_parallelism_intra}, for example, partitions attention computations to subblocks of size 2.
+Each kernel computes partial attention output for a single subblock and writes it to local memory.
+Then, we launch an additional aggregation kernel that gathers the local attention outputs and computes the final attention output for all query blocks.
 Unlike the original attention computation, which writes the final attention output to memory, our output is local attention output per subblock that needs to be aggregated.
-We launch an additional aggregation kernel (Black ``Aggs.'' blocks in Figure~\ref{fig:context_parallelism_intra}) that gathers the local attention outputs and computes the final attention output for all query blocks.
 The size of blocks (\eg, 2 subblocks per block in Figure~\ref{fig:context_parallelism_intra}) affects the performance; with smaller subblocks, workloads are more balanced, but more local outputs should be written to the global memory, and then read again for aggregation.
 Large subblocks, on the other hand, have less overhead of aggregation but more imbalance.
-We empirically find that using 16---32 subblocks per block achieves good performance.
+We empirically find that using 16 -- 32 subblocks per block achieves good performance.